mnemnion/JLpeg.jl/Plans.md

            accordingly.
 It's a major operation from my perspective, we'd need to obtain a pointer to the Vector somehow and correct all the instruction labels, but probably worth the most speedup after a type-stable dispatch.
   - [ ]  SetInst may not need a `:l`.
+  - [X]  Struct packing
+  - [ ]  I'm surely losing cycles converting non-ASCII Chars into UInt32, should add Char1Inst..Char4Inst.
+With NotChar and TestChar, that's 12 instructions, which is fine I think.
 - [ ] `AbstractPattern` methods
   - [ ] count(patt::Pattern, s::AbstractString, overlap::Boolean=false)
   - [ ] findall: I think this just returns the .offsets vector of the match